 After years of tinkering with existing mini tunnel designs and making various modifications, we've developed a mini tunnel custom designed for use with both our recycled auto tire and corrugated sheet metal beds.
 The mini tunnel will provide the gardener with a versatile, user-friendly means of protecting and enhancing the growth of crops growing in permanent raised beds.

 The basic components of this mini tunnel are hoops made from PVC pipe, a polyethylene greenhouse film cover and hold-down straps made from 1/4-inch rope.
 The tunnel cover is held in place using rope straps located between each hoop.
 The straps enable the user to raise and lower the cover without unfastening or fastening the cover every time the tunnel is opened or closed.

 Material cost to construct a mini tunnel to cover a 40-inch-wide by 30-foot-long Noble Research Institute recycled auto tire or corrugated sheet metal bed is under $90.

-For a complete set of plans for constructing a raised bed mini tunnel, see: Construction Plans for a Custom Designed Low (Mini) Tunnel.
+For a complete set of plans for constructing a raised bed mini tunnel, see page 81 of the Permanent Raised Bed Gardening PDF.